Register of New Zealand

 For many years he was on staff of Church Extension Committee and did good work among the

-working on the formation of the Otago Central Railway.
+men working on the formation of the Otago Central Railway.

 Wedderburn 1901